-To "reimburse" employers for the amount paid for the above leave, a credit will be allowed against payroll taxes for each calendar quarter in an amount equal to 100 percent of the qualified sick leave wages or qualified family leave wages paid by that employer with respect to that calendar quarter subject to the limits discussed above.
-However, the amount of the credit can be increased by the amount paid by the employer for health plan coverage of an employee while on the paid sick and/or family and medical leave required by the bill.
+To "reimburse" employers for the amount paid for the above leave, a credit will be allowed against payroll taxes for each calendar quarter in an amount equal to 100 percent of the qualified sick leave wages or qualified family leave wages paid by that employer with respect to that calendar quarter.
 The credits apply only to employers with fewer than 500 employees.